ModusCreateOrg/systat/README.md

 ![Screenshot](../../raw/master/images/screenshot.png)

+Screen shot of i3wm on Linux.
+Three consoles/terminals in the left column, each running systat on a different host.
+The middle host/systat is a MacOS host.

 ## Overview
 This program refreshes the console/terminal/screen once per second and prints useful information about the system resources.
 Displayed are: